 The police killing of George Floyd in Detroit, Michigan sparked peaceful demonstrations around the world.
 Thousands gather in cities across the world to show solidarity with US demonstrators, protesting racial injustice within the US police system.

-However 45% of American workers experienced discrimination and/or harassment in the past year.
-In Australia, 65% of Asian-Australians have experienced discrimination in the workplace.
+In Australia, 65% of Asian Australians have experienced discrimination in the workplace.
 In Germany, the Bundesagentur fuer Arbeit (National Employment Office) found applicants with "foreign-sounding names" were 24% less likely to be called in for an interview than those with German names.

 Wherever we are in the world, it seems the workplace, where many adults spend the vast majority of their waking hours, also happen to be where they are most likely to suffer discrimination.

-Workplaces are now thinking of how to ensure every employee safety, wellbeing, and retention is integrated
+Workplaces are now thinking of how to ensure every employee's safety, well-being, and retention is integrated

 First, there is no “right” way to engage in race equity.